 A fabulous contract...

-"Mine isn't bad either.
+"Mine isn't bad, either.
 It's the best I've ever got in Formula 1.
 Among other things, I'll also be first driver.
-That's why if by chance Berger comes to Benetton, he'll have to help me, just as he'll have to give Michael a hand if he stays at Ferrari".
+That's why if by chance Berger comes to Benetton, he'll have to help me, just as he'll have to lend Michael a hand if he stays at Ferrari".

-A joke against his team-mate with whom he admitted he had quarrelled but also worked hard.
+A joke against his team-mate, with whom he admitted he had argued but also worked hard.
 Berger, for his part, is still arguing with Schumacher:

-"He's not sporting, he wants his team-mate to have less technical treatment than him".
+"He doesn’t show a sportsmanlike behaviour, he wants his team-mate to have less technical support than him".

-From Alesi, on the other hand, comes a dig at Jean Todt:
+Alesi, on the other hand, addresses Jean Todt with a dig:

 "Montezemolo had asked him what I would do.
 He, instead of questioning me, answered for me".

-In the meantime, on Friday 25 August 1995, it was off to the track.
-Minus - perhaps - Andrea Montermini and Giovanni Lavaggi, since on Thursday, 24 August 1995, the Pacifics are placed under seizure for an economic-judicial problem.
+In the meantime, on Friday, August 25th, 1995, it’s showtime on the track.
+Minus - perhaps - Andrea Montermini and Giovanni Lavaggi, since on Thursday, August 24th, 1995, the Pacifics are placed under seizure for an economic-judicial problem.
 Strange are the cases of life.
-In a particularly delicate moment of the season, in which the drivers' market held more sway than the races, Ferrari found itself ideally occupying the first three places on the provisional starting grid for the Belgian Grand Prix.
+In a particularly delicate moment of the season, in which the drivers' market held more sway than the races, Ferrari found itself ideally occupying the first three places on the provisional starting grid of the Belgian Grand Prix.
 In front is the uncertain Berger, in the middle the future Schumacher, behind the departing Alesi.
-A kind of sandwich in which the two current Maranello racers squeezed the German champion, putting the two Williams of Hill and Coulthard behind them.
-Accomplicated by the ever-present Ardennes rain that always wets the beautiful Francorchamps track, Berger takes a lucky shot: it helps, and how, to conquer a pole position (albeit on Friday and therefore susceptible to change) just when one's career is at stake.
-On the strength of his experience, the Austrian waits until the last moment to pull to the maximum, when the asphalt dries.
-And with a precise and confident drive, he launches the hit.
-As if to say: among the fastest in the world I am there too.
-But Berger not only pushes his foot on the accelerator.
+A kind of sandwich in which the two current Maranello drivers squeeze the German champion, putting the two Williams of Hill and Coulthard behind them.
+Becoming complicated due to the ever-present Ardennes rain, which always wets the beautiful Francorchamps track, Berger takes a lucky shot: it helps, and in what manner, to conquer a pole position (albeit on Friday and therefore susceptible to change) just when one's career is at stake.
+On the strength of his experience, the Austrian waits until the last moment to push to the limit, when the asphalt dries.
+And with a precise and confident drive, he strikes the blow.
+As if to say: I am among the fastest in the world, too.
+But Berger not only presses his foot on the accelerator.
 He also speaks open-heartedly about Schumacher and Ferrari, that is, about his future in 1996.
-An almost confession, certainly sincere, even if the Austrian does not only use his experience to drive, but also to sign advantageous contracts.
+Nearly a confession, certainly sincere, even if the Austrian does not only use his experience to drive, but also to sign advantageous contracts.

 "I love Ferrari.
-I am the driver who has competed the most races for the Maranello team.
+I’m the driver who has competed in most races for the Maranello team.
 And we both know what we want.
-An agreement can be found, in a day or ten, the important thing is to clarify ideas".
+An agreement can be found, in a day or ten, the important thing is to clarify matters".

 "There were misunderstandings, friction.
 He also had things to say with Senna.
 I made mistakes and Michael made mistakes.
 We talked too much.
-With Schumacher and Berger, however, Ferrari would have a very strong couple.
-I know we have tough characters, difficult to manage, but if we work in the same direction the team will have advantages.
+With Schumacher and Berger, however, Ferrari would have a very strong pairing.
+I know we have tough characters, difficult to manage, but if we work in the same direction, the team will have advantages.
 It's not necessary to be likeable, respect is enough".